healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 *   One user manual
 *   Warranty: 2-year limited

-The Bella Ceramic Gooseneck Electric Kettle arrived between two foam pads on the top and the bottom inside a carton box.
+The Bella Ceramic Gooseneck Electric Kettle arrived boxed in between a foam pad   on the top and the bottom.
 The instruction manual came in English and Spanish.
-It was quite detailed with information on the kettle’s parts, how to use, safeguards, cleaning and maintaining, troubleshooting, and warranty.
+It was quite detailed with information on the kettle’s parts, user instructions, safeguards, cleaning and maintenance, troubleshooting, and a warranty.

 ### Dimensions